Skip to main content

 Data models incorporate the step-by-step logic to transform raw data to some intermediate or final state.
 Each Model, stored as a .sql file on Git, is managed as software - with best practices like peer review and version control.
 The Model can include Common Table Expressions (CTEs) and refer to other Models.
 Importantly, SQL statements with Prophecy and dbt are re-usable.
 When a Model is updated, any reference to that Model is likewise updated.

 Here we explore how to use Models in Prophecy, adopting the concept and vernacular from dbt Core™.
 Later, we'll see how to import dbt projects to Prophecy, or you can create a new Project and Models using Prophecy's drag-and-drop interface.
-After you've read this page, get hands on with Models in this getting-started guide.
+After you've read this page, get hands on with Models in the SQL with Databricks getting-started guide.

 Using Models in Prophecy